-Welcome to the Zostera Experimental Network!
-ZEN is a collaborative partnership among ecologists throughout the northern hemisphere, and is conducting coordinated research in beds of eelgrass (Zostera marina) to tackle big questions about how biodiversity, climate change, and natural variability across the globe influence ecosystem structure and functioning.
-ZEN’s primary funding comes from the National Science Foundation, but also benefits from in-kind support from partner institutions throughout the world.
-Watch the video above to hear ZEN’s lead scientist, Dr. Emmett Duffy, discuss the project and some emerging results.
+ZEN is a collaborative partnership among ecologists throughout the northern hemisphere conducting coordinated research in beds of eelgrass (Zostera marina) to tackle big questions about how biodiversity, climate change, and natural variability across the globe influence ecosystem structure and functioning.
+ZEN’s primary funding comes from the National Science Foundation, but benefits from in-kind support from partner institutions throughout the world.
 Continue Reading

-The Zostera Experimental Network includes partners from six US states and eight countries — Japan, Canada, USA, Norway, Sweden, Finland, the Netherlands, and Portugal.
+ZEN includes partners from seven US states and sixteen countries — Japan, South Korea, Canada, USA, Mexico, Norway, Sweden, Finland, Croatia, Ukraine, the Netherlands, Russia, France, Ireland, Wales, and Portugal.
 Partners include professors, postdoctoral researchers, graduate students, undergrads, and scientific staff.
 Our group’s expertise encompasses experimental ecology, population genetics, taxonomy, systematics, and quantitative analytical methods.
-See the short movie, above, made by a College of William and Mary undergraduate student working with the team at the ZEN site in Virginia, USA.

 Seagrass beds are highly productive habitats, and provide structure and food for dense and diverse communities of animals.
-In many areas of the world beds of eelgrass and other seagrass species serve as nursery habitats for juvenile fishes and shellfish, thus providing essential habitat for fisheries.
-These fishes and shrimps were collected by seining from eelgrass at the ZEN site in southern Japan and illustrate the assemblage of predatory animals living there.
+Seagrasses stabilize sediment, buffer coastlines, and improve water clarity, nutrient cycling and production.
+In many areas of the world eelgrass and other seagrasses serve as nursery habitats for juvenile fishes and shellfish, thus providing essential habitat for fisheries.

-The first ZEN experiment, in summer 2011, was conducted at 15 partner sites, from southern Japan along both coasts of North America to Portugal, Scandinavia, and into the inner reaches of the Baltic Sea in Finland.
-Partners at each site set up a “top-down/bottom-up” experimental manipulation, excluding crustacean grazers and fertilizing eelgrass plots to follow their impacts on growth and health of eelgrass, and proliferation of nuisance algae.
+The first ZEN experiment was conducted in summer 2011 at 15 partner sites, from southern Japan and along both coasts of North America to Portugal, Scandinavia, and into the inner reaches of the Baltic Sea in Finland.
+Partners at each site set up a “top-down/bottom-up” experimental manipulation, excluding crustacean grazers and fertilizing eelgrass to test for impacts on eelgrass health and the proliferation of nuisance algae.